pettni/posipoly/README.md

 ```
 the vector representation is
 ```
-vec(C) = [C11 C12 ...
+mat_to_vec(C) = [C11 C12 ...
 C1n C22 ...
 C2n ...
 Cnn]
 ```
 of length n(n+1)/2.
 We call this a **g-format** representation
 .

 ### Retrieve constraints in coefficient form

 A linear polynomial transformation is a mapping between polynomial rings such that the transformed coefficients are linear in the original coefficients.
-Examples include the identity transform (possibly between different dimensions and degrees), differentiation, multiplication with a given polynomial, etc. Many such transformations are implemented in `PolyLinTrans` as static member methods.
+Examples include the identity transform (possibly between different dimensions and degrees), differentiation, multiplication with a given polynomial, etc. Many such transformations are implemented in `PTrans` as static member methods.
 Furthermore, methods to provide sparse (`scipy.sparse.coo_matrix`) transformation matrices of two types are available: gram to coefficient, and coefficient to coefficient.
 ```
-trans = PolyLinTrans.eye(2,2,2,2)
+trans = PTrans.eye(2,2)

-# get T such that for a gram polynomial Z(x)' * S * Z(x), transformed polynomial is (T * vec(S))' * Z(x)
+# get A such that for a gram polynomial Z(x)' * S * Z(x), transformed polynomial is (A * vec(S))' * Z(x)
-T = trans.as_Tcg()  # g-format to c-format
+A = trans.Acg  # g-format to c-format
-# get T such that for a coefficient polynomial c' * Z(x), transformed polynomial is (T * c)' * Z(x)
+# get A such that for a coefficient polynomial c' * Z(x), transformed polynomial is (A * c)' * Z(x)
-T = trans.as_Tcc()  # c-format to c-format
+A = trans.Acc  # c-format to c-format
 ```

 ### Define and solve a PPP problem via the `PPP` class